- Shows and Tickets

 Rediscover one of Shakespeare’s most enticing and moving romances with the touring Globe for All troupe of actors.
 King Leontes suspects his wife of infidelity with his best friend from youth, Polixines, the king of Bohemia.
 After he explodes in rage, only time and forgiveness can bring healing to his family and his wounded land.
 The Winter’s Tale sweeps from tragedy to comedy—along the way visiting the royal court, dancing shepherds, a most extraordinary statue, and one notoriously hungry bear.
 Globe for All is the centerpiece of The Old Globe’s commitment to creating public value by making theatre matter to more people.
 It tours free professional Shakespeare to community-based venues throughout San Diego County.

-Please check back soon for dates, times, and community venues.
+Click here for more dates, times, and community venues.

 William Shakespeare (Playwright), 1564–1616, was an English poet, playwright, and actor, widely regarded as the greatest writer in the English language and the world's preeminent dramatist.
 During his career he wrote 38 plays, 154 sonnets, two long narrative poems, and other verses.
 His body of plays consists of tragedies, comedies, romances, and histories, including All’s Well That Ends Well, As You Like It, The Comedy of Errors, Hamlet, Julius Caesar, King Lear, Macbeth, Measure for Measure, The Merchant of Venice, A Midsummer Night’s Dream, Much Ado About Nothing, Othello, Richard III, Romeo and Juliet, The Tempest, and Twelfth Night.
 His plays have been translated into every major living language and are performed more often than those of any other playwright.